pkp/healthSciences/README.md

 * Health Sciences theme v1.1.0.0 is compatible with OJS 3.3.0.
 * Health Sciences theme v1.1.1 is compatible with OJS 3.3.0.
 * Health Sciences theme v1.1.2 is compatible with OJS 3.4.0.
+* Health Sciences theme v1.1.2-1 is compatible with OJS 3.4.0.

 ## Contribution